hemeac/kiwiTechTree/README.md

 ## CryoTanks 1.5.2
 Created 1.875m variants of the Hydrogen Tanks based off the 2.5m parts; Adding CryoTanks replaces the default fuel tank weight upgrades with a "composite" fuel type to avoid issues with massless hydrogen tanks.
 It creates enough switches to look a bit busy...

+## DMagic Orbital Science 1.4.3
+Shuffled the tech nodes.
+Moved the Intelligence Satelites fairly late in the tech tree and nerfed their signal strength to 10% of default value.
+Even after nerfing, should not be able to get that strong of relay satelites early in the game.

 ## Heat Control 0.5.2
 Shuffled the tech nodes lightly.
 Duplicated the surface 3.75 radiator and scaled 50% to get a 1.875 m variant.
 Have to say that I am not an expert in the heat mechanics, so any recommendations will be appreciated.